candidtim/f2-commander/README.md

 Known bugs to fix:

+ - "Dirs first": soft links to dirs should be considered as dirs themselves

  - Restore the "show hidden files" state when switching back to the file list after having used a different panel type.